 Instructions

-3. Place a generous amount of the spicy tuna mixture on one slice of bread.
+3. Spread the spicy tuna mixture over one slice of bread.

 6. Top with another slice of bread.